 Other signs include:

-Depending on the severity of the asthma attack, it can be categorised as:
+- Depending on the severity of the asthma attack, it can be categorised as intermittent (where asthma symptoms come and go) or persistent (where asthma symptoms stay most of the time).

-Depending on its onset in life, it can be:
+- Depending on its onset in life, it can be paediatric (before age 5) or adult-onset (after 18)

-- Exercise-induced asthma: Asthma may be triggered due to prolonged or strenuous exercise.
+» Exercise-induced asthma: Asthma is triggered because of prolonged or strenuous exercise which results in shortness of breath.
 The air and moisture around your nose can also affect this type of asthma.

 Depending on the cause, asthma can be of 3 types broadly: